ga-wdi-boston/cs/README.md

 [![General Assembly Logo](https://camo.githubusercontent.com/1a91b05b8f4d44b5bbfb83abac2b0996d8e26c92/687474703a2f2f692e696d6775722e636f6d2f6b6538555354712e706e67)](https://generalassemb.ly/education/web-development-immersive)

-# Computer Science
+# Computer Science: An introduction

 [Computer science](https://en.wikipedia.org/wiki/Computer_science) as an area of study comprises everything necessary for the design, construction, and use of computers.

 We'll focus on one area of theoretical computer science, algorithms and data structures, and begin with abstract data types.

 ## Prerequisites